MrJhoan/MrJhoan/README.md

 Intelligent video-surveillance platform created to analyze video input, identify potentially dangerous events, and generate timely alerts for human review.

 I conceived the original idea and independently developed its core real-time detection prototype.
 I implemented the complete workflow that sends video to an AI model, recognizes a potentially criminal event in progress, and activates an audible alert for immediate review.
-I later helped turn the concept into a broader collaborative web platform with Juan José Rincón Méndez, contributing its logo and visual identity, frontend customization, navigation, button behavior, and image presentation.
+I later helped turn the concept into a broader collaborative web platform with Juan Rincón, contributing its logo and visual identity, frontend customization, navigation, button behavior, and image presentation.

 **Technologies:** Next.js, React, TypeScript, Tailwind CSS, Python, YOLOv8, OpenCV